yomguy/docker-composition-installer/README.md

 by default).

 positional arguments:
-  composition_file  the path of the YAML composition file to use
+  composition_file  the path of the YAML composition file to use (optional)

 optional arguments:
   -h, --help        show this help message and exit